Digital Transformation Stands Crucial to ‘MedTech’ Industry

 According to the renowned market research firm Frost & Sullivan, digital transformation initiatives is expected to add up to USD 241 billion in revenue to the MedTech industry, contributing to its rise at a CAGR of 6.3% during the 2018-2024 period.

-According to the research, North America and European markets possess more maturity to adopting DX solutions, in terms of technological sophistication, regulatory support and investment.
+According to the research, North America and European markets possess more maturity to adopt Digital transformation solutions, in terms of technological sophistication, regulatory support and investment.

 The Asia-Pacific and Latin America markets stand next in the order for readiness to adopt such solutions.